 - 4 minutes to read

-This document gives detailed information on Circular Gauge types provided with the ASPxGaugeControl component, and details how they should be used in your application.
+This document gives the detailed information on the Circular Gauge types shipped with the XtraGauges Suite, as well as detailing how they should be used in your application.

 For details on other gauge types, refer to the corresponding topics of the Gauge Types section.